 - And like every Summit mortgage, your loan will be serviced directly by Summit

 Adjustable-Rate loan options:

-- A great rate with a variety of terms: Choose the adjustable-rate mortgage loan with an initial rate lock period that makes sense for you
+- A great rate with a variety of terms: Adjustable-rate mortgage loans are available for 1- to 10-year initial rate lock periods

 - You may qualify for loans designed to meet the needs of low-income households, veterans, first-time buyers and more